-Robbers flee with millions in Paraguay heist
+'Robbery of the century': 8 arrested in Brazil

 Three suspects were killed and four arrested during the confrontation, said a spokesperson with Paraguay's Interior Ministry in a news release.

-The building had been under the police radar before, Richard Vera, chief of the Ciudad del Este police homicide department told Argentina's El Pais newspaper.
+The building had been under the police radar before, Richard Vera, chief of the Ciudad del Este police homicide department, told Argentina's El Pais newspaper.

 In 2015, they found an L-shaped tunnel connecting the building to a nearby house.